DemianWright/io_scene_blb/README.md

 ## Rounded Values ##
 Floating point numbers (numbers with a decimal point) contain [inherent inaccuracies](https://en.wikipedia.org/wiki/Floating_point#Accuracy_problems).
-For example when exporting a 1x1x1 brick model at the maximum accuracy the vertex coordinate of one of the corners is `0.5 0.5 1.5000000596046448`.
+For example when exporting a 1x1x1 brick [model](#def-model) at the maximum accuracy the vertex coordinate of one of the corners is `0.5 0.5 1.5000000596046448`.
 This causes the 1x1x1 brick to be `3.00000011920928955078125` plates tall instead of exactly `3.0` like it should.
-The only way to get rid of this error is to round the number (vertex coordinates).
+The only way to get fix this error is to round the vertex coordinates.
 Practically speaking it is impossible to visually discern the difference between a brick that is 3 plates tall versus one that is `3.00000011920928955078125` plates tall in the game.
-The floating point errors are effectively 0.
 The only real benefit that comes from the rounding is nicer looking .BLB files.

 The default value of `0.000001` was chosen through manual testing.